spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 ---
-title: "Azure Cluster Creation"
+title: "Create and Manage Azure Cluster"
 metaTitle: "Creating new Azure clusters on Palette"
-metaDescription: "The methods of creating clusters for a speedy deployment on Azure"
+metaDescription: "The methods of creating an Azure cluster in Palette"
 hideToC: false
 fullWidth: false
 ---